About

 Aerial oblique view of Blacklock Point from the west

-Blacklock Point is a Marine Conservation Area
+Blacklock Point is a designated Marine Conservation Area

 Marine Conservation Area regulatory restrictions vary by site.
 Blacklock Point is designated as such to educate, monitor, and apply ecosystem-based management to conserve the ecological structure of the rocky habitat species facing effects of changing climate.